Rhett & Link: The Mythical Show

 On April 25, 2013, Rhett & Link released the first episode of The Mythical Show on their second channel – a weekly 30-minute variety show on YouTube Thursdays at 5 pm (EST).
 Each episode contained a multitude of shorter videos starring Rhett & Link with other actors and YouTube personalities as guests, including Tony Hale, Jill Wagner, Kat Von D, Smosh, Grace Helbig, Shay Carl, the Fine Brothers, Tessa Violet, Hannah Hart, Paul Scheer, Key & Peele, Miranda Sings, and KassemG.
 The duo also published individual segments of The Mythical Show as standalone videos on their main channel.The Mythical Show ended on July 11, 2013, after 12 episodes.

 They won the 2014 People's Choice Webby Award for individual comedy short or episode for their "Breaking Bad: The Middle School Musical" video that was a part of The Mythical Shows "Middle School Musicals" segments.

 Mythical Kitchen

 On December 20, 2019, their company, Mythical Entertainment, announced their new channel, Mythical Kitchen.
-The channel is a hub for all food featured videos, and it is run by the Mythical Chefs, Josh Scherer, Nicole Enayati (née Hendizadeh), Trevor Evarts, Vianai "Vi" Austin, and Lily Cousins.
+The channel is a hub for all food featured videos, and it is run by the Mythical Chefs, Josh Scherer, Nicole Enayati, Trevor Evarts, Vianai "Vi" Austin, and Lily Burrola.
 It contains several series such as: "Fancy Fast Food", which takes famous fast food items to the next level and "Snack Smash", a food series that combines two snacks to create one creative concoction.
-The series “Last Meals” features Scherer doing long form interviews with celebrities over a meal that they would choose as their last on earth, with guests including Tom Hanks, Gordon Ramsay, Post Malone, Terry Crews, Meghan Trainor, Hank Green, Margaret Cho, Serj Tankian, Becky Lynch, Jason Kelce, Karamo Brown, Ella Purnell, Karen Gillan, Bert Kreischer, Padma Lakshmi, Matty Matheson, Steve-O, Emma Chamberlain, and John Boyega.